Turge08/klipper_can_update/README.md

 - Add a new line to the script:
 Example (if your new config is "ebb36v10": <pre>flash_can ebb36v10 <your_uuid></pre>

+Once you're done editing the script, you can save the changes with Control-S then Control-X

 ## Execution

 Run the following to flash the latest installed version of klipper on the MCUs: